Support our Mission

 Policy Analysts at Saving the Sea play a vital role in developing, drafting, and advocating for environmental policies.
 As part of our mission to make tangible changes through legislation and advocacy, Policy Analysts are responsible for writing policy briefs, drafting proposed legislation, and crafting op-eds to engage the public.

-We are currently recruiting policy analysts for local, state, and federal policy initiatives.
+We will resume recruiting policy analysts for local, state, and federal policy initiatives Spring 2026.

 Join our Newsletter and Volunteer